Zylann/godot_voxel/doc/source/module_development.md

 - Only expose a function to the script API if it is safe to use and guaranteed to remain present for a while
 - use `memnew`, `memdelete`, `memalloc` and `memfree` so memory usage is counted within Godot monitors
 - Don't leave random prints.
 For verbose mode you may also use `PRINT_VERBOSE()` instead of `print_verbose()`.
+- Use `int` as argument for functions exposed to scripts if they don't need to exceed 2^31, even if they are never negative, so errors are clearer if the user makes a mistake

 Profile with Tracy